CartoDB/carto-workshop/01-builder-visualization/exercises/twitter-dogs.md

 ### 1. 2.
 Dataset view

-* Take a look on the dataset.
+* Review the dataset.
-* Take note of which columns seem to be the most useful/interesting things in the dataset.
+* Take note of which columns seem to be the most useful/interesting things to display.

 ### 1. 3.
 Click on **CREATE MAP**